-Let’s learn more about the different types of bats in Florida and the important function they serve.
-Once you learn how amazing bats are, you might want to encourage them to move into your backyard!
+Let’s learn more about Florida’s different types of bats and their vital function.
+Once you know how amazing bats are, you might encourage them to move into your backyard!

 Facts About Bats

-Bats are small winged mammals of the order Chiroptera and can be found throughout the world.
-Their forelimbs (arms) have webbed wings, and they are the only mammals that can maintain true flight.
+Bats are small, winged mammals of the order Chiroptera and can be found worldwide.
+Their forelimbs (arms) have webbed wings and are the only mammals to maintain accurate flight.

-Bats are not blind and many have quite good vision.
-However, they have adapted to flying at night through the use of echolocation, the use of sound waves to detect objects.
+Bats are not blind, and many have pretty good vision.
+However, they have adapted to flying at night through echolocation, using sound waves to detect objects.
 This allows them to see insects as tiny as mosquitoes in complete darkness.